Dumaran

 It is known for Banawa Sand Bar which features beach, clear waters, and coral reefs.

+History

+Pre-colonial and Spanish era

+During pre-colonial times, Dumaran was the place of a chiefdom called Bacao, which was the Tagbanua word for mangroves due to the presence of mangroves in the area, where the barangay of Bacao lies today.
+This place was frequented by Cuyonons from Cuyo Island who came there to both settle and trade.
+During the Spanish era, it was a part of the town of Araceli.

+Modern era

+Dumaran was formerly a part of Araceli before being separated in 1961, composed of the barrios Dumaran, Bacao, Bohol, Calasag, and San Juan.
+It became effective later in the year after the election of municipal officials.

 Geography

 Dumaran is a municipality in the Philippine Province of Palawan.
 Located in the northeastern part of Palawan, it encompasses a portion of mainland Palawan Island and Dumaran Island.
 It was established as a municipality in 1961, and covers a land area of 435 km2 across 16 barangays.
 It is bounded on the north-east by Municipality of Araceli, on the south by Sulu Sea, on the south-west by Roxas, and on the north-west by the municipality of Taytay.
 The first settlers arrived in 1875 from Cuyo, and the town was established as a municipality in 1961 under Republic Act No. 3418.
 While the region was covered with evergreen forests, much of it was converted into agricultural lands.
 The remaining forest area is home to more than 136 species of fauna including the endangered Philippine cockatoo, Philippine pangolin and Palawan forest turtle.